-- Our Special Needs Co-ordinator (SENDCo) has completed the mandatory National - SENDCo Award and is a highly qualified teacher. - We regularly invest time and money in training our staff to improve wave 1 provision, the delivery of wave 2 and 3 interventions. - We build special educational needs into our strategic training programme.
+- Our Special Needs Co-ordinator (SENDCo) has completed the mandatory National - SENDCo Award and is a highly qualified teacher. - We regularly invest time and money in training our staff to improve high quality teaching, ordinarily available provision and the delivery of specific interventions. - We build special educational needs into our strategic training programme.